 Grilling the Chicken

 When you are ready to grill, preheat your grill to medium-high heat.
 Remove the chicken from the marinade, letting any excess drip off.
 Place the chicken thighs skin-side down on the grill.
 Grill each side for about 7-10 minutes.
 Check the internal temperature; it should reach 165°F (75°C).
 The skin should look crispy and golden-brown.
 Once done, take the chicken off the grill and let it rest for 5-10 minutes.
 This helps keep the meat juicy.
 Enjoy your jerk chicken hot with sides like coconut rice or grilled veggies.
-For the detailed recipe, refer to the Full Recipe.

 Tips & Tricks